CasualYT31/WebWars/src/types/README.md

    b.
 Weather & Environment: current.
    c.
 Faction: blank, unless the tile is owned, in which case the faction that owns the tile.
    d.
 Movement: blank, unless the tile is occupied, in which case the first unit in the occupancy list's movement type will be given.
 (In Advance Wars, only one unit can occupy a tile at a time, but on reflection, I do not see a reason why we should program this limitation into the core engine - this could open the door to features such as allowing air units to fly over ground units).
    e.
-Structure: blank, unless the tile makes up part of a structure, in which case the same of the structure.
+Structure: blank, unless the tile makes up part of a structure, in which case the name of the structure.
    f.
 Tile: N/A\*.
    g.
 Terrain: The type of terrain this tile has^^ (^^: this is a bit redundant, seeing as a tile type always has a fixed terrain type associated with it).
    h.
 Unit: blank, unless the tile is occupied, in which case the type of the first unit in the occupancy list.